szaghi/PreForM/README.md

 ├── README.md
 └── setup.py
 ```
-Therefore, the actual script that you need to download is: `PreForM/PreForM.py `.
+Therefore, the actual script that you need to download is `PreForM/PreForM.py `.
 This cumbersome files tree is necessary to create a valid `PyPI egg`, see PyPI [install](#pip-install) procedure.

 It can be convenient to _clone_ the project:
 ```bash
 git clone https://github.com/szaghi/PreForM
 ```
-and than make a link to script where your environment can find it.
+and then make a link to the script where your environment can find it.

 ### <a name="pip-install"></a>Using, PyPI the Python Package Index
-PreForM.py can now be installed by means of `pip` python installer that search into the PyPI (Python Package Index) for packages and automatically install them.
+PreForM.py can be installed by means of `pip`, the python installer that search into the PyPI (Python Package Index) for packages and automatically install them.
 Just type:
 ```bash
 pip install PreForM.py
 ```
 Note that you need root permissions if you are not using your virtualenv or you are trying to install PreForM.py into your system space.

-It is worth noting that the `pip` installation will create a command line tool named `PreForM` and not `PreForM.py`, take this into account when using PreForM.py.
+It is worth noting that the `pip` installation will create a command line tool named `PreForM` and not `PreForM.py`: take this into account when using PreForM.py.

 It is also worth noting that the `pip` installation will allow you to directly import PreForM.py code into your Python application by means of module import, e.g.
 ```python